UniMath/agda-unimath/src/order-theory/infinite-distributive-law.lagda.md

 open import order-theory.posets
 open import order-theory.least-upper-bounds-posets
-open import order-theory.join-complete-semilattice
+open import order-theory.sup-lattices
 open import order-theory.meet-semilattices

 ```

 ## Idea
-Let A be a poset that has all binary meets and arbitrary joins.
-The infinite distributive law states
+Let A be a poset that has all binary meets and arbitrary joins (which we call sups).
+We can show that all sup lattices have binary meets (and we plan to in another file),
+but this economy offers little benefit here.
+The infinite distributive law states:
 for all a : A and for all families b : I → A the following identity holds
                   a ∧ (‌‌‌⋁ᵢ bᵢ) ＝ ⋁ᵢ (a ∧ bᵢ)
 Note: One could inquire about the dual infinite distributive law but it is not needed at this time.